or

 Article continues below advertisement

 PRIME became wildly popular after its 2022 introduction into the mainstream.
-And while people have loved drinking a variety of products produced by the brand — which include drink mixes, sports drinks, and energy drinks — the company quickly found itself in the crosshairs of an investigation by the Food and Drug Administration (FDA) in July 2023, when Senator Charles Schumer became concerned with the amount of caffeine included in the beverages that had been heavily marketed towards kids.
+While people have loved drinking a variety of products produced by the brand — which include drink mixes, sports drinks, and energy drinks — the company quickly found itself in the crosshairs of an investigation by the Food and Drug Administration (FDA) in July 2023, when Senator Charles Schumer became concerned with the amount of caffeine included in the beverages that had been heavily marketed towards kids.

-This information hadn't been revealed to the public, despite the company's extensive and aggressive marketing, which often celebrates the product for having healthy ingredients.
+This information hadn't been revealed to the public despite the company's extensive and aggressive marketing, which often celebrates the product for having healthy ingredients.

 Article continues below advertisement